TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-metrics.md

 />

-# Monitor CosmosDB with Metrics
+# Monitor Cosmos DB with Metrics

+Cosmos DB provides a number of metrics in the Portal to help monitor the health of your Cosmos DB account including request volume, throughput utilization, and storage growth.

 ## **Recommended documents**